Plaza Mayor, Lima

 The Plaza Mayor (English: Town square), also known as the Plaza de Armas, is the main public square of the historic centre of the city of Lima, Peru.
-It dates back to the foundation of the city by Francisco Pizarro on January 18, 1535.
+It dates back to the foundation of the city by Francisco Pizarro on 18 January 1535.
 Delimited by Carabaya, Junín, Huallaga, and Unión streets, it is surrounded by a number of major landmarks, including the Government Palace, the Metropolitan Cathedral, the Archbishop's Palace, the Municipal Palace, and the Palacio de la Unión.

 History

 In 1523, King Charles I of Spain mandated the Procedures for the creation of cities in the New World.
 These procedures indicated that after outlining a city's plan, growth should follow a grid centered on the square shape of the plaza.

-On the day of the foundation of the city, January 18, 1535, the conquistador Francisco Pizarro, conforming to established procedure, designated a location to build the plaza.
-Later, Pizarro and Nicolás de Rivera, the city's first mayor, toured the city's location and split parcels.
-Pizarro, taking advantage of his title of founder and governor, took a large parcel of land between the north side of the plaza and the Rímac River.
-The lot to the south of the plaza was designated to be a church, the western lot was to be the site of a city council, and the rest of the lots were divided among the rest of the conquistadors.